-As part of the changes, directors will be temporarily relieved from the risk of personal liability for insolvent trading, where the debts are incurred in the ordinary course of business.
-The temporary relief will operate for a six month period starting on 25 March 2020 (being the day after Royal Assent was granted) (the Effective Date), alongside the existing safe harbour regime.
+- directors are temporarily relieved from the risk of personal liability for insolvent trading, where the debts are incurred in the ordinary course of business;

-In addition, the minimum threshold at which creditors can issue a statutory demand has increased from $2,000 to $20,000 for a period of 6 months, and companies will have 6 months to respond to a statutory demand rather than the current 21 days.
-Other measures are detailed below.
+- the minimum threshold at which creditors can issue a statutory demand has increased from $2,000 to $20,000, and companies will have 6 months to respond to a statutory demand rather than the current 21 days;

-However, these measures may also make it more difficult for suppliers and other creditors to recover overdue payments, which could have the ultimate effect of increasing credit risk and shifting liquidity pressure from debtors to suppliers and creditors.
-Suppliers will need to be more vigilant with their trading counterparties and consider adjusting their trading terms to address this risk.
+This appears to be largely due to the concern that these changes have made it more difficult for suppliers and other creditors to recover overdue payments, thereby increasing credit risk and shifting liquidity pressure from debtors to suppliers and creditors.

-The temporary measures, which take effect from the Effective Date, are as follows:
+The temporary measures, which took effect from the Effective Date, are as follows:

-The existing safe harbour provisions in the Corporations Act 2001 (Cth) (Corporations Act) will be supplemented by additional temporary relief for directors from personal liability for debts incurred when trading while insolvent where the debt is incurred:
+The existing safe harbour provisions in the Corporations Act 2001 (Cth) (Corporations Act) are supplemented by additional temporary relief for directors from personal liability for debts incurred when trading while insolvent where the debt is incurred: